-More than one-third of older Savannah residents remain unvaccinated going into the height of flu season
+With peak flu season well underway, more than one-third of older Savannah residents remain unvaccinated

 SAVANNAH, Ga.
-(Jan.
-15, 2019) – Today, newly conducted survey results from the January Clover Health Flu Shot Monitor reveal that vaccination rates are unchanged from last month’s findings, which showed that only 61% of Savannah adults 60 and older had gotten a flu shot.
-This indicates a worrisome plateau in vaccinations as flu activity continues to ramp up in the region.
+(Feb.
+20, 2019) – Today, newly conducted survey results from the February Clover Health Flu Shot Monitor reveal that only 65% of Savannah area seniors have gotten a flu shot so far this season.
+This is a minimal increase from last month’s findings, indicating a worrisome plateau in vaccinations as flu activity continues to ramp up in the region.

-Nationally, 63% of seniors surveyed in January had received the vaccine this flu season, compared to 60% in December.
-With Savannah seniors trailing behind the national average, these stalled vaccination rates are prompting the Medicare Advantage insurer to urge all Savannah residents to get the flu shot immediately.
+Nationally, 63% of seniors surveyed in February had received the vaccine this flu season, which is unchanged from January.
+Though Savannah seniors are slightly ahead of the national average, the latest Flu Shot Monitor results are prompting the Medicare Advantage insurer to urge all residents to get vaccinated immediately.